MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

-A substring that contains characters in the string that are not in *`pszCharSet`*, beginning with the first character in the string and ending with the first character found in the string that is also in *`pszCharSet`* (that is, starting with the first character in the string and up to but excluding the first character in the string that is found *`pszCharSet`*).
+A substring that contains characters in the string that aren't in *`pszCharSet`*, beginning with the first character in the string and ending with the first character found in the string that is also in *`pszCharSet`* (that is, starting with the first character in the string and up to but excluding the first character in the string that is found *`pszCharSet`*).
 It returns the entire string if no character in *`pszCharSet`* is found in the string.

 ### Remarks

-`SpanExcluding` extracts and returns all characters preceding the first occurrence of a character from *`pszCharSet`* (in other words, the character from *`pszCharSet`* and all characters following it in the string, are not returned).
+`SpanExcluding` extracts and returns all characters preceding the first occurrence of a character from *`pszCharSet`* (in other words, the character from *`pszCharSet`* and all characters following it in the string, aren't returned).
 If no character from *`pszCharSet`* is found in the string, then `SpanExcluding` returns the entire string.

 ### Example